Yahoo Mail on Android: How It Holds Up Against Other Email Clients

 Getting Yahoo Mail running on your Android phone

-The part people miss is that Yahoo Mail is not only for Yahoo addresses.
-During setup it offers to add other accounts, and in our testing it happily handled a Gmail account, an Outlook address, and a generic IMAP mailbox in one unified inbox.
-That makes it a real contender as your main email app, not just a place to read old Yahoo messages.
-After signing in, take a minute to set your swipe gestures and notification preferences in the settings, since the defaults are a bit busy and you will want to calm them down before the badges start piling up.
+Here is the part people miss.
+Yahoo Mail is not only for Yahoo addresses.
+During setup it offers to add other accounts, and it handled a Gmail account, an Outlook address, and a plain IMAP mailbox for us, all feeding one inbox.
+So it can be your main email app, not just a place to read old Yahoo messages.
+Before you do anything else, go into settings and fix two things: the swipe gestures and the notifications.
+The defaults buzz you for almost everything, and you will want that calmed down before the badges pile up.

 The features we keep coming back to

-A handful of tips from our time with it.
-Turn on the priority notification setting so only important senders buzz your phone, and let the rest collect quietly.
-Pin the contacts you email most so their threads sit at the top.
-Use the built-in calendar and connect it to your account, because Yahoo Mail will then pull event details straight out of confirmation emails.
-And if you share the phone, set an app lock or a fingerprint requirement in settings so your mail is not one tap away for anyone who picks it up.
+A few tips that still apply.
+Turn on priority notifications so only people who matter buzz your phone.
+Connect the built-in calendar so confirmation emails turn into events.
+And if you share the phone, set an app lock or fingerprint in settings so your mail is not one tap away for whoever picks it up.

 Permissions and the downsides we will be honest about

-On permissions, Yahoo Mail asks for the usual email essentials.
-It wants notification access to alert you, and it will request contacts if you want name suggestions and photos when composing, plus storage or photo access when you attach files.
-None of that is unusual for an email client, and you can decline contacts access and still send mail perfectly well, just with fewer autocomplete niceties.
-We would also note the app is owned by a large advertising company, so as with any free mail service it is worth reading the privacy settings and turning off any personalized ad options you are not comfortable with.
+Permissions are the usual email set.
+Notification access to alert you.
+Contacts if you want name suggestions and photos when you compose.
+Storage or photo access when you attach a file.
+You can decline contacts and still send mail fine, just with less autocomplete.
+One more thing worth saying plainly: Yahoo is an advertising business, so as with any free mail service, open the privacy settings and switch off the personalized ad options you are not comfortable with.

 Yahoo Mail versus Gmail, Outlook, and the rest

-If you want a like-for-like comparison across every major client, we line them all up in our guide to the best email apps for Android, and you can browse related tools on our communication apps hub.
-Email is only one slice of how we talk to people, of course, so if you are tidying up your whole phone it is worth a look at our roundups of the top free messaging apps for Android and the most customizable messaging apps too.
-For anyone holding a long-standing Yahoo address, or anyone who wants huge storage and a smart inbox without paying, Yahoo Mail is an easy app to recommend, as long as the ads do not bother you.
+Want a side-by-side across every major client?
+We line them up in our guide to the best email apps for Android, and you can browse more in our communication apps hub.
+Email is only one way we talk to people, so if you are tidying the whole phone, look at our roundup of the top free messaging apps for Android and the most customizable messaging apps too.
+Yahoo Mail is a fair pick if you already live at a Yahoo address and like the smart inbox, as long as you have made peace with the smaller free storage and the ads.

 Frequently asked questions